gryf/wmtemp/README.rst

 Compile
 -------

-To build the dockapp, you'll need `libdockap`_ it should be available in your package repository.
+To build the dockapp, you'll need `libdockapp`_ it should be available in your package repository.
 While you have it installed, perform the commands:

 .. code:: shell-session

-   $ cd wmtemp
    $ make
    $ sudo make install